MicrosoftDocs/win32/desktop-src/PerfCtrs/using-the-perflib-functions-to-consume-counter-data.md

 // Contains the raw data from a Processor Information sample.
 // Note that the values returned are raw data.
 Converting from raw data to a
 // friendly value may require computation, and the computation may require
 // two samples of data.
-The computation depends on the Type, and the formula
+The computation depends on the Type and the formula
-// to use for each type can be found on MSDN.
+// to use for each type.
 // For example, ProcessorTime contains raw data of type PERF_100NSEC_TIMER_INV.
 // Given two samples of data, s0 at time t0 and s1 at time t1, the friendly
 // "% Processor Time" value is computed as: